mcode/rems-admin/DockerProdSetupGuideForMacOS.md

 9. If you are asked for login credentials, use **alice** for username and **alice** for password.
 10. A webpage should open in a new tab, and after a few seconds, a questionnaire should appear.
 11. Fill out questionnaire and hit next
-12. Submit Prior Authorization Request to http://localhost:9015/fhir
+12. Submit REMS Request to http://localhost:9015/fhir

 Congratulations!
 DRLS is fully installed and ready for you to use!